Skip to main content

 8 font styles

 Lora is a versatile web-friendly font found in all Google-supported applications and readily available to users in and outside the organization.
+In situations where Lora is not available, Georgia is an acceptable alternative, but should be used sparingly.

 Work Sans